 4. Communication skills

 Being a master in python and doing the graphical interpretation after doing data analysis doesn’t make a data scientist unless you don’t know how to communicate the findings you have done in data.
-Communication is very much important between team members you have been working with as well as to the audience.
+Communication is very important between team members you have been working with and the audience.
 When data scientist interviews are done, the interviewer looks for good communication skills, which add up as a weight for the job.
 Creating stories from data is not an easy task.
 The audience can be from different areas: technical and non-technical people.
 Engaging everyone in a single presentation is tiring as well as interesting.
 A data scientist should be a good storyteller.

 Creativity is important in data science.
-At times, you may find it really difficult to find an outcome from the data given even after applying all the analyses which you know.
+At times, you may find it difficult to find an outcome from the data given even after applying all the analyses you know.
 Here you should use your creative thinking to predict which is possible and which is not.
 It can help in producing good results for your interpretation.
 A data scientist should always be curious to know what can happen with the data given.
 Also, data scientists should work with all the people in the company to know the flow of data.
 Data scientists can’t work alone.
 Linear Algebra, Calculus and Numerical Analysis are important math topics for a data scientist.
 Mastering all these can make you a great data scientist.
 But update the knowledge base and be curious to learn something new always.
 It may be hard to learn everything if you are just starting your career in data science.
 But hard work pays off in the end, and you will love playing with data.